 - 1. Development should be in accordance with the design concept illustrated in Figures 13 and 14.
 In addition, the urban design guidelines for Transit Station Areas contained in the Concept for Future Development should be used as a guide. - 2.
 Proffer a development plan that provides high quality site and architectural design, streetscaping, landscaping, urban design and development amenities. - 3.
 Provide off-site public road improvements, or funding of such improvements to accommodate traffic generated by the development.
-If, at any phase of the development, further mitigation of traffic generated by the development is deemed necessary, provision and implementation of a plan which reduces development traffic to a level deemed satisfactory to the Department of Transportation through Transportation Systems Management (TSM) strategies, especially those which encourage the use of Metrorail. - 4.
+If, at any phase of the development, further mitigation of traffic generated by the development is deemed necessary, provide and implement a plan which reduces development traffic to a level deemed satisfactory to the Fairfax County Department of Transportation through TDM programs, especially those which encourage the use of Metrorail. - 4.
 Provide design, siting, style, scale, and materials compatible with adjacent development and the surrounding community, and which serves to maintain and/or enhance the stability of existing neighborhoods. - 5.
 For residential uses, provide energy conservation features that will benefit future residents of the development. - 6.
 Provide moderately-priced housing that will serve the needs of the county's population.
 Housing development should only be approved for the maximum level of development if a minimum of 15 percent of the dwelling units are provided for low- and moderate-income households. - 7.
 Consolidate land and/or coordinate development plans with adjacent development to achieve Comprehensive Plan objectives. - 8.
 Provide structured parking (above or below grade).
 If surface parking is permitted, it should integrate the highest level of screening at the street level. - 9.
 Consolidate vehicular access points to minimize interference with commuter access to the Metro station. - 10.
 Provide stormwater management by the use of Fairfax County's Best Management Practices System.

 In addition to these general development criteria, site-specific conditions are identified with the following recommendations for each of the land units and tracts within the Transit Development Area.
-The following sections of this document describe the recommended maximum development level for the five component sites of the Transit Development Area: the WMATA tract, the Hooper-Marriott tract, the City of Falls Church tract, the Miller and Smith tract and the land on the south side of Haycock Road between the City of Falls Church line and Grove Avenue.
+The following sections of this document describe the recommended maximum development level for the four component sites of the Transit Development Area.
 In addition, land uses are specified for areas within each site.
 These recommendations ensure a balanced mixed-use development which is both Metro-oriented and compatible with the surrounding community.